 - Providing an opportunity to practise a skill or learn a new word ahead of a whole class lesson

-- For some children with complex SEND, specific SENLSAs trained in Signalong and experienced with the use of PECs support children within lessons using these communication approaches
+- For some children with complex SEND, specific LSAs trained in Signalong and experienced with the use of PECs support children within lessons using these communication approaches

-- It may be a piece of equipment that supports your child to access the curriculum – such as a switch to use the computer or a specific IT programme to develop writing.
+- It may be a piece of equipment that supports your child to access the curriculum – such as a specific IT programme to develop writing

 How will both the school and I know how my child is doing, and how will the teaching staff help me support my child's learning?